learn-co-curriculum/ArrayBlocks/README.md

 1) For our equivalent of `enumerateObjectsUsingBlock` do not concern yourself with adding in the `BOOL *` argument for the basic version.

-2) There are no tests for this lab; so in order to know it has worked, make sure you try running you methods with some dummy data of your own.

-3) `selectWithBlock:` should be built as an instance method, and should take the predictate block directly, rather than an `NSPredicate`.
+2) `selectWithBlock:` should be built as an instance method, and should take the predictate block directly, rather than an `NSPredicate`.

 Go!